mdbootstrap/adminlte-laravel/README.md

 Once package installed you have to follow the usual steps of any laravel project to Login to the admin interface:

 - Create a database.
 I recommend the use of laravel Homestead ()
-- Create .env file and configure database acces (database name, password, etc)
+- Create/check .env file and configure database acces (database name, password, etc)
 - Run migrations with command $ php artisan migrate
 - Registera a first user and Login with it